eliasventurv/Instant_analysis/README.txt

 ## Installation and execution

 1. Assure that ollama is working correctly and pull llama3.
-You can do this by these commands: ollama serve ollama pull llama3 ollama run llama3
+You can do this by running these commands: ollama serve ollama pull llama3 ollama run llama3